jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 import jax
 import jax.numpy as jnp

-from jax.sharding import PartitionSpec as P # For data and model parallelism (explained in more detail later)
+# For data and model parallelism (explained in more detail later)
+from jax.sharding import PartitionSpec as P, NamedSharding

 import flax.nnx as nnx
 import optax